Thunder in the Glens Guided Motorcycle Tours Scotland

 Guided by April and Mick Goodwin

-Ride Northumberland’s unspoiled coastal route and cross the border into Bonnie Scotland.
+Discover Scotland’s unspoiled beauty.
 Based in Aviemore for Thunder in the Glens, the UK’s biggest and best HOG Rally, and ideally situated to explore the glens, lochs, heather-clad mountains, and whisky distilleries of the beautiful Scottish Highlands.

 After a full Scottish breakfast, we’ll ride up into the Highlands, with a brief stop at Balmoral Castle, the Queen’s favourite residence, on the way.
 Across the beautiful biking roads of the Spittal of Glenshee winter skiing region, we’ll take in a whisky distillery before continuing on to our Aviemore hotel, ideally situated right on site for the increasingly popular Thunder in the Glens Rally.
 180 miles.